arianlbf1/Unhackathon-LLM/README.md

 ---

 ## 3. Deploy to Render (Optional)
+> ⚠️ As with Spaces, deployment instructions expect a Streamlit UI.
+Use the CLI locally while debugging, then restore the Streamlit app and proceed with these steps.

 1. Create a new **Web Service** and connect to your repository.
 2. Select a Python 3.10+ environment.
 3. Set the **Build Command** to: